Vamshikrishan/Portfolio_New/README.md

 ## About

 This project is a personal portfolio website intended to highlight projects, skills, and background.
-It focuses on clarity, accessibility, and responsiveness so it looks great on desktop and mobile devices.
+It focuses on clarity, accessibility, and responsiveness, so it looks great on desktop and mobile devices.

 ---